Honda Maintenance Minder

 The lighted wrench on your dashboard is just one component of the Maintenance Minder system which calculates when you should have your next service.
 Watch the video for a quick explanation of the system and how it can help you keep your vehicle in prime condition.

-For further details on your specific schedule, please speak to your Wilde Honda Sarasota service advisor.
+For further details on your specific schedule, please speak to your Wilde East Towne Honda service advisor.

 Preventive Maintenance for Your Honda